Bolivia's Morales calls for his election win to be respected

-LA PAZ (Reuters) - Bolivian President Evo Morales hailed his election win on Thursday after an official count overnight extended his lead to a decisive 10-point gap over his main rival Carlos Mesa, enough for an outright first-round win.
+LA PAZ, Oct 24 (Reuters) - Bolivian President Evo Morales hailed his election win on Thursday after an official count overnight extended his lead to a decisive 10-point gap over his main rival Carlos Mesa, enough for an outright first-round win.

 The leftist leader called on observers to respect the South American country’s constitution after a fraught presidential race sparked criticism from the election monitor and foreign governments concerned about vote rigging.